adi-dee/scroll-tell/README.md

 The example uses Goldenberg's Sticky Side template.
 I would recommend this layout for scrollable charts, infographics etc where you need to be able to see the entire image.
 Look through the code to locate the following:

 - Styles for layout - This is a work in progress, and so I've included most of the styles needed to control layout of scrollytelling in the html file.
-A flexbox layout with image and text laid out side by side (adapted from Goldenberg's Sticky Overlay tutorial template)
+It uses a flexbox layout with image and text laid out side by side (adapted from [Goldenberg's Sticky Side](https://russellgoldenberg.github.io/scrollama/sticky-side/) tutorial template)
 - Intro section with title (hed), subtitle (dek) and background video
 - Figure section - images with captions
   - Figures (featured images) with